Quick One Rise Cinnamon Rolls From Scratch

-Try this One Rise Cinnamon Rolls recipe for super soft and pillowy cinnamon rolls only require one rise time.
+Try this Quick One Rise Cinnamon Rolls from scratch recipe for super soft and pillowy cinnamon rolls only require one rise time.
 That makes this comforting breakfast quicker and easier!

-If you love making homemade cinnamon rolls as much as I do, check out some of my other favorite recipes like my Chocolate Peanut Butter Sweet Rolls, Funfetti Cinnamon Rolls, or my Healthy Cinnamon Rolls.
+If you love making homemade cinnamon rolls as much as I do, check out some of my other favorite recipes like Small Batch Honey Butter Cinnamon Rolls, Apple Pie Cinnamon Rolls, or Hot Chocolate Sweet Rolls.

 Why You'll Love This Recipe

-Nostalgic: This recipe for One Rise Cinnamon Rolls is nostalgic and will take you back to being a kid on a weekend morning with no plans whatsoever.
+- Nostalgic: This recipe for One Rise Cinnamon Rolls is nostalgic and will take you back to being a kid on a weekend morning with no plans whatsoever.
 At least that's what it does for me!
-These pillow sweet rolls are soft and pull apart just perfectly!
-And they're finished with a sweet glaze.

-One Rise Cinnamon Rolls: I love this recipe for nostalgic cinnamon rolls because it only requires one rise!
-That means this recipe takes about half the time as you only have to let the dough rise once.
+- One Rise Cinnamon Rolls: I love this recipe for nostalgic cinnamon rolls because it only requires one rise!
+That means this recipe is quick and takes about half the time as you only have to let the dough rise once.
 And the result is still soft and squishy sweet rolls that you won't be able to get enough of!

-Light & Fluffy: Even though this recipe for one rise Cinnamon Rolls is quick and easy, it sill results in a light and fluffy!
+- Light & Fluffy: Even though this recipe for one rise Cinnamon Rolls is quick and easy, it still results in light and fluffy cinnamon rolls!

 Ingredients

-- Yeast: I use active dry yeast, but you can also use instant yeast as well.
-The dough will rise a little faster with instant yeast.
+- Yeast: I use active dry yeast, but you can also use instant yeast as well if you want.
+The dough will rise a little faster with instant yeast, making these even more quick and easy.
+Either works.

 - Milk: Use whole milk for the best flavor.